MicrosoftDocs/architecture-center/docs/operator-guides/aks/choose-Kubernetes-edge-compute-option.md

 Ideal for those who want a simplified and streamlined way to get a Microsoft-supported cluster on compatible devices (Azure Stack HCI or Windows Server 2019 Datacenter).
-Operations and configuration complexity are significantly reduced at the expense of the flexibility when compared to the bare-metal Kubernetes option.
+Operations and configuration complexity are reduced at the expense of the flexibility when compared to the bare-metal Kubernetes option.

 ### Considerations

 At the time of this writing, the preview comes with many limitations (permissions, networking limitations, large compute requirements, and documentation gaps).
-Purposes other than evaluation and development are strongly discouraged that this time.
+Purposes other than evaluation and development are discouraged that this time.

 Operational cost: